 In fact, the rainy ‘low season’ is not as bad as what people think.
 There are even many positive aspects that may change your mind visiting Cambodia during low season.

 First, the most concerning thing: the weather forecast.
-To understand how it works, Cambodia has two seasons.
-From November to April is a rather dry season with ideal temperature until March and then much a much hotter climate.
+Cambodia has two seasons.
+From November to April is a rather dry season with ideal temperature until March and then a much hotter climate.
 This corresponds to the high touristic season.
-Then, from May to October is the wet season less hot than the March-June period, usually called ‘green season’ by the locals.
+Then, from May to October is the wet season.
+It’s less hot than the March-June period, usually called ‘green season’ by the locals.
 Fewer visitors, less crowded.

 You might read that Cambodia is flooded during the monsoon season and that it is raining all day long.
 Truth is, it does not rain that much.
-From June to August, it does rain almost every day but the tropical shower is rarely for more than a couple of hours, usually once or twice a day.
+From June to August, it may rain almost every day, but brief tropical showers.
 So it is rather easy to plan the daily schedule around the rainy hours.
 When it rains it is also a good excuse to go to a sheltered place and enjoy a local ice-coffee, a fruit shake or some local cuisine.

-Cambodia is in South East Asia so it’s usually on the ‘warm’ side, but the heavy rain quite often cools down the temperature, making the climate very enjoyable.
-For the travelers who are eager to experience the monsoon like Cambodians, you can rent a bicycle or get a Moto-taxi, buy an extremely cheap and very colorful plastic bag poncho-raincoat and this is it!
+Cambodia is in South East Asia so it’s usually on the ‘warm’ side.
+The rains cool things down, making the climate very enjoyable.
+For the travelers who are eager to experience the monsoons like a native Cambodian, rent a bicycle or get a Moto-taxi, buy an extremely cheap and very colorful plastic bag poncho-raincoat and this is it!

 The temple experience is also very different during rainy season.
 Overall, the roads are less dusty, rather muddy after the rain, but you breathe much less dust which makes a great difference.
 The temples sparkle after their daily shower and the bas-reliefs are glimmering with the reflection of the sun.
 One really nice thing is that the stones keep the temperature at a lower level thus making the interior breezier.
 But the best thing is that you do not have to cope with crowds of tourists.
 On the contrary, you have the time and space to absorb the ambiance and enjoy the refined Khmer architecture.